 The sample population included adult residents of Israel who were at least 18 years of age, were fluent in Hebrew, and could participate in the survey by cellphone or computer.
-Participants were recruited through snowball sampling and through the distribution of a questionnaire link which was circulated on social networks of healthcare professionals via email, WhatsApp, and Facebook with a request to forward to patients throughout Israel.
-Survey participation took place between December 2020 to January 2021, immediately prior to vaccinations being available to the general adult population in Israel.
+Participants were recruited through snowball sampling and through the distribution of a link to the questionnaire that was circulated among social networks of healthcare professionals via email, WhatsApp, and Facebook, together with a request to forward the link to patients throughout Israel.
+Survey participation took place between December 2020 and January 2021, immediately prior to COVID-19 vaccinations being made available to the general adult population in Israel.

-Data analysis
+Analytic Strategy

-Data analysis was conducted using IBM SPSS statistics version 28.
+Data analysis was conducted using IBM SPSS Statistics Version 28.
 An alpha level was set at 0.05 for all statistical tests.
-For participants’ characteristics, means, standard deviations, and ranges were used to describe continuous variables and categorical variables were described using frequencies and proportions.
+For participants’ characteristics, means, standard deviations, and ranges were used to describe continuous variables, while categorical variables were described using frequencies and proportions.
 An exploratory factor analysis with principal component extraction and varimax rotation was conducted to determine the factor structure of the questionnaire.
-The number of factors was based on the criteria of eigenvalue > 1, the scree plot and parallel analysis and Velicer’s minimum average partial test (O’Connor, 2000).
-Then reliability analysis was examined via Cronbach's α.
-Independent sample t-tests were used to compare study variables by gender and religion.
-Zero-order correlations were performed in order to examine the associations between study variables.
-Lastly, serial mediation was analyzed via the PROCESS macro for SPSS (model 6; Hayes, 2022).
-This analysis included BMI as an independent variable, personal risk and risk of spread as mediators (in serial) and preventative behaviors as outcome, controlling for healthcare worker, gender, religion, and comorbidity.
+The number of factors was based on the criteria of an eigenvalue > 1, a scree plot and parallel analysis, and Velicer’s minimum average partial test (O’Connor, 2000).
+Then, a reliability analysis was conducted using Cronbach’s α.
+Independent sample t-tests were used to compare study variables by gender and religion and zero-order correlations were performed to examine associations between study variables.
+Lastly, serial mediation was analyzed via the PROCESS macro for SPSS (Model 6; Hayes, 2022).
+This analysis included BMI as an independent variable, personal risk and risk of spread as mediators (in serial), and preventive behaviors as the outcome, controlling for being a healthcare worker, gender, religion, and comorbidity.
 Based on 5,000 bootstrap samples of the data, percentile confidence intervals (CI) were estimated for the indirect effects.

 Results

-The sample included 635 adults in Israel of whom 84.1% (n = 534) had a BMI under 30 and 15.9% (n = 101) had a BMI of 30 or greater.
-There were 484 women (71.2%) and 181 men (28.8%) with 436 Jewish (69.1%), and 195 other (30.9%).
-Table 2 presents background characteristics of the sample.
+The sample included 635 adults in Israel, of whom 84.1% (n = 534) had a BMI of less than 30 and 15.9% (n = 101) had a BMI of 30 or more.
+There were 484 women (71.2%) and 181 men (28.8%); 436 were Jewish (69.1%), and 195 were “other” (30.9%).
+Table 2 shows the basic characteristics of the sample.

 [Insert Table 1 here]

 The overall Cronbach’s alpha for the tool was 0.74.
-The exploratory factor analysis on the eleven items resulted in three factors, which explained almost 70% of the variance.
-According to the content of the items, Factor 1 was described as preventative behaviors (α = 0.89), Factor 2 as risk of spread (α = 0.78), and Factor 3 as personal risk (α = 0.73), with satisfactory reliability results (Table 2).
+The exploratory factor analysis of the 11 items resulted in 3 factors, which explained almost 70% of the variance.
+According to the content of the items, Factor 1 was described as preventive behaviors (α = 0.89), Factor 2 as risk of spread (α = 0.78), and Factor 3 as personal risk (α = 0.73), with satisfactory reliability results (Table 2).

 [Insert Table 2 here]

-Differences in the factors by gender demonstrated that compared to males, females scored higher on preventative behaviors (7.93±1.86 versus 8.38±1.82, p = 0.006).
-Regarding religious affiliation, there were significant differences for all three factors with Jewish participants scoring lower on personal risk (4.82±1.88 versus 5.41±2.15, p = 0.001), risk of spread (6.76±1.58 versus 7.82±1.77, p < 0.001), and preventative behaviors (8.12±1.84 versus 8.54±1.79, p = 0.008) compared to others.
+Differences in the factors by gender demonstrated that compared with males, females scored higher for preventive behaviors (7.93±1.86 versus 8.38±1.82, p = 0.006).
+Regarding religious affiliation, there were significant differences for all three factors, with Jewish participants scoring lower compared with those of other religious affiliations for personal risk (4.82±1.88 versus 5.41±2.15, p = 0.001), risk of spread (6.76±1.58 versus 7.82±1.77, p < 0.001), and preventive behaviors (8.12±1.84 versus 8.54±1.79, p = 0.008).